caggursoy/Cross-Age-Effect/README.md

 # Cross-Age Effect Classifier
 A Keras based, DeepNet Age Classifier.
-The behavioural test is moved to: http://cagataygursoy.xyz.

 The classifier is directly linked to my Master of Science studies at METU CogSci.
 Since I am a dedicated supporter of [Open Science](https://www.fosteropenscience.eu/content/what-open-science-introduction), I have released my thesis in pdf format in this [repository](https://github.com/caggursoy/Cross-Age-Effect/blob/master/necati_cagatay_gursoy_msc_thesis.pdf) and in my personal [webpage](http://cagataygursoy.xyz/).